enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/unsorted/executable-file.md

 ## What It Is

-- belong to binary file
+- is a binary file
 - contains
   - [machine language]() code written by compiler
   - library function